singh-man/books/crackingTheCoding/17_hard.md

 ---

 Many problems involving a dictionary can be solved by doing some pre-processing.
-Where can we do pre­ processing?
+Where can we do pre­processing?

 Well, if we're going  to create a rectangle of words, we know that  each  row must be the same length and each column must be the same length.
 So let's group the words of the dictionary  based  on their sizes.
 Let's call this grouping D, where D[i] contains the list of words of length  i.